thedep2/decider/docs/event_pattern.md

 ## Event Implementations

-The project currently has four event implementations:
+The project currently has three event implementations:

 1. **BulbSwitchedOn**: Represents the fact that a bulb has been turned on
    ```java